 Here are the best Hanging Basket Plants You can Grow from Cuttings!
-They are easy to grow and great for gifting to your loved ones!
+They are easy to multiply and great for gifting to your loved ones.

 Cascading plants add beauty and style with their trailing stems.
 Here are the best Hanging Basket Plants You can Grow from Cuttings and multiply easily!

 Have a look at the best trailing plants for hanging baskets here